ehwest/mdn_qms/source/Quality_Manual/README.md

 ## Product Definition, Design, Development, and Validation.

-This QMS includes "Product Definition", "Product Development", and "System Design" sections as needed to convey how services of "T1Pal" and "CoPilot" are designed, delivered, and validated consistent with applicable rules.
+This QMS includes "Product Definition", "Product Design", "Development", and "Validation"." sections as needed to convey how cloud-based operating software services (FDA "devices")  "T1Pal" and "CoPilot" are created, delivered, and validated consistent with applicable rules.

+## Alignment With Rules

-The present Quality Management System (QMS) is specifically designed to achieve and sustain the following goals.
+The present Quality Management System (QMS) is specifically designed to achieve and sustain the alignment of MDN services and/or software "devices" to applicable rules.
+The applicable rules are:

 1. Registration of T1Pal and CoPilot with the FDA
 2. Meet FDA-defined "Special Controls" for T1Pal and CoPilot Operations